 A dispute (also known as a chargeback) occurs when a participant contacts their credit card company or bank to complain about a payment on their statement, leading to a reversal of the payment received.
 This can happen for a variety of reasons.
-The most common ones are if the participant thinks it's a fraudulent payment, or if the participant claims not to have received a product/service.
+The most common ones are if the participant thinks it's a fraudulent payment, or if the participant claims not to have received the service.

 I received a dispute/chargeback - what now?